A Guide To Working From Home

 Working from home can go two ways; you either feel like you have to prove something or you feel like you can chill.
 I’m the former.

 This tip works for both types of people.
 Make sure to set specific times for breaks and lunch.
 This means if you’re feeling lazy you won’t just pop off for a snack or organise something and if you’re like me, it makes sure to give your brain time to rest and stops you from eating at your desk!

 Clean the room/house before you start

 Remove all distractions from your office or even your house.
 If you are like me you need a clear place to think or you will find your mind wandering or frustrated by the mess around you.

 Cleaning up your area or even your house before you start can help you focus and stop your mind from wandering to all the chores that you feel you need to do.
 Understandably this is a lot harder to do when you have children.

 How to start your working day once you started

 I find when you create a step by step routine when you start your working day, you start off right.

 Just like how you would in a normal office you need to wind up and down.
-Winding up normally would start by saying hi to you coworkers, setting your stuff on your desk, turning your computer on and making your morning coffee while it starts.
+Winding up normally would start by saying hi to your coworkers, setting your stuff on your desk, turning your computer on and making your morning coffee while it starts.

-When working from home, try structure the first half an hour of your day with a to-do list.
+When working from home, try to structure the first half an hour of your day with a to-do list.
 Soon enough this will come as natural as your old work routine which I bet you didn’t even realise you had.